The linking von Neumann algebras of W*-TROs: Introduction

 A \emph{ternary ring of operators} (or simply \emph{TRO}) is a norm closed subspace $V$ of the Banach space $B(K, H)$ of bounded linear operators between Hilbert spaces $K$ and $H$, which is closed under the triple product

-TROS were first introduced by Hestenes (\cite{H}), and pursued by many others (see e.g. \cite{Har,Z,Ha1, Ha2,EOR, Kaur,Ruan2}).
-In \cite{NR}, the authors proved that TROs form a special class of concrete operator spaces and characterized TROs in terms of the operator space theoretic properties.
+TROS were first introduced by Hestenes (\cite{H}), and pursued by many others.
+In \cite{NR}, it is proved that TROs form a special class of concrete operator spaces and characterized TROs in terms of the operator space theoretic properties.
 The interconnections between TROs and JC$^{\ast}$-triples are studied in \cite{BT}.